Session Submission Summary

 Our roundtable will showcase 3 key examples:

-2. Calbright College: Marisa Bold, VP of Sustainable Growth and District Development, will feature Calbright College, an online community college in California.
-Our team has embedded within Calbright, collaborating with faculty to use data and behavioral science to develop responsive approaches supporting student outcomes.
-This case study shows the power of embedded behavioral science addressing educational challenges through collaborative approaches improving student engagement and persistence.
-We'll discuss applying Research and Development in education and adapting behavioral methods to create scalable solutions serving adult learners nationwide.
+- Calbright College: Represented by Marisa Bold, VP of Sustainable Growth and District Development at Calbright, we will also feature the work of Calbright College, a pioneering online community college in California.
+Behavioral scientists have been deeply embedded within Calbright, collaborating closely with faculty and staff to use data and behavioral science strategies to develop new and responsive approaches to support student outcomes.
+This case study will illustrate the power of embedded behavioral science in addressing complex educational challenges, demonstrating how a collaborative approach can lead to significant improvements in student engagement, persistence, and beyond.

-The panel will be moderated by Brittany Muscato, who helps run ideas42’s Behavioral Design Teams in NYC.
+The panel will be moderated by Cassie Taylor, who leads ideas42’s education work.

 Policy Area